NSHipster/articles/2013-10-21-launch-arguments-and-environment-variables.md

 ## Arguments Passed on Launch

 Any argument passed on launch will override the current value in `NSUserDefaults` for the duration of execution.
-While this can be used for domain-specific testing and debugging, the two most widely-applicable use cases are for localization and Core Data.
+While this can be used for domain-specific testing and debugging, the two most widely applicable use cases are for localization and Core Data.

 ### Localization